 ESL Help Desk

 During the academic year, Regent operates an ESL Help Desk.
-Hours for Winter 2012 are:
+Hours for Fall 2013 are:

 Sign up in Student Services on Vania Levans's door or email Vania.